Chengsong-Huang/Self-Calibration/README.md

 <figure style="text-align:center">
   <img src="./figures/self-calibration.jpg">
 </figure>
-Illustration of the Self-Calibration framework.
+Here is the illustration of the Self-Calibration framework.
 Given a query from the seed dataset, we sample N responses from the LLM.
 We use a confidence querying prompt to let LLM assign a confidence score to each response.
 Responses are then grouped by their answers, and the Soft Self-Consistency (SSC) score is computed for each group.
 During training, all data tuples contribute to improving the model's calibration, while higher-confidence data is used to enhance the LLM's generation ability.

-In test time, we design **efficient test-time scaling strategies using these calibrated confidence scores**, such as early stopping for Best-of-N when sampled responses reach a target confidence, and Self-Consistency weighted by reliable confidence.